TheImagingSource/ic4-examples/cpp/README.md

 -- Build files have been written to: ~/ic4-examples/cpp/device-handling/device-enumeration/build
 ```

 CMake will now generate files for the default build system, e.g. a MakeFile.
-Run `make` to build the example program
+Run `make` to build the example program:

 ```
 ~/ic4-examples/cpp/device-handling/device-enumeration/build $ make